 The recommendations and feedback from over 90 participants actively engaged in the symposium discussions were used to develop the foundation of the $3 million Action Plan for the Highway 16 corridor, which includes up to $750,000 over three years for community transportation conditional grants.
 This funding will be available to eligible First Nations, local governments and non-profit organizations wishing to establish or expand community-based transportation services.

-We want a action from the provincial government to review the state of transportation in British Columbia and create a comprehensive, forward looking plan that fulfills the safety, economic interests, social needs and environmental well-being of rural places, small municipalities and remote communities.
-The current patchwork private system isn’t working in the best interests of the public.
+We want action by the provincial government to create a comprehensive, forward looking plan that fulfills the safety, economic interests, social needs and environmental well-being of rural places, small municipalities and remote communities.
+The current patchwork private system isn’t working.